alexksr/qm1/README.md

 ## How-To
 The classes to describe the quantum mechanical entities are kept simple.
 Useability and readability of the code are given higher priority than speed.
 Here are some examples of the API.
 ### wave functions
 Wave functions are represented as a vector (`np.ndarray`) of function values on the given point-grid and take complex values in general.
-In explicitly real and stationary systems, wave functions are also real.
-Operators act as matrices on the wave functions.
+In explicitly real and stationary systems wave functions can also be real.
 New instances of wave functions can be generated and set with
 ```python
 wf = Wavefunction(grid)
 func = lambda x: np.exp(-x**2)